Data protection in Sweden: overview

-All other information necessary for the data subject to be able to exercise his rights in connection with the processing.
+Any other information necessary for the data subject to be able to exercise his rights in connection with the processing.

 This means that the information provided by the data controller must include information about the recipients of the information, and that the data subject is entitled to request information from the data controller concerning the processing and that the data controller is obliged to rectify any information about the data subject that has been erroneously processed.

 There are exceptions to a data subject's right to receive information.
 Information does not need to be provided in relation to matters of which the data subject is already aware.
-Where the personal data is collected from a third party and not from the data subject himself, it is not necessary to provide information to the data subject if it:
+Where the personal data is collected from a third party and not from the data subject himself, it is not necessary to provide information to the data subject if:

-Would involve a disproportionate effort.
+It would involve a disproportionate effort.

 Right to information

-What information is being processed.
+The type of information being processed.

 The data controller must submit the information to the data subject free of charge within one month of the request.
-The duty to submit information at the request of the data subject is limited to one occasion per calendar year.
+The duty to provide information at the request of the data subject is limited to one occasion per calendar year.